 Medical Withdrawal Process

-A student who has an injury or illness that prevents the completion of all* classes for that term may request a Medical Withdrawal through the Office of the Dean of Students, Student Union.
+A student who has an injury or illness that prevents the completion of all* classes for that term/session may apply for a Medical Withdrawal.
 The Medical Withdrawal process is outlined below.
-It should be noted that a Medical Withdrawal can only be requested after the designated withdrawal date.
+It should be noted that a Medical Withdrawal can only be requested after the designated withdrawal date, usually around mid-term of the term/session of withdrawal.
 A student wanting to withdraw before the designated withdrawal date must follow the Withdrawal from Courses Policy outlined in the Undergraduate and Graduate Catalogs.
-Questions regarding the late withdrawal process should be directed to Dr. Daryl Lowe (firstname.lastname@example.org), Dean of Students (229-333-5941).
 It is the student’s responsibility to withdraw officially in accordance with university regulations.

 *Only in very rare instances will a partial withdrawal be considered, such as in cases where a student may not be able to complete a specific class because of a medical condition or injury that prohibits participation.

-Medical Withdrawal Process AFTER THE DESIGNATED WITHDRAWAL DATE AND UNTIL THE LAST CLASS DAY OF THE COURSE (all paperwork as outlined below must initiated by the last class day)
+AFTER THE DESIGNATED WITHDRAWAL DATE AND UNTIL THE LAST CLASS DAY OF THE COURSE

-- Students must contact the Dean of Students Office to withdraw them from all of their current semester classes.
-Students are strongly encouraged to contact their professors/instructors by phone and/or email to notify them of their intention to withdraw.
+- Students are strongly encouraged to contact their professors/instructors by email to notify them of their intention to withdraw.

-- Once the Dean of Students Office has verified the supporting documentation, that office will initiate the paperwork with the Registrar's Office to withdraw the student from all classes.
+- Once the withdrawal application and supporting documentation have been verified, the Registrar's Office will be notified to withdraw the student from all classes.
 The supporting documentation will remain in the Dean of Students Office.

 - The Registrar's Office will notify instructors via email of the student's withdrawal.
 The student will be issued a grade of "W".